 It might seem that the best time to use a pesticide is right when you see pesky insects.
 However, a few rules do apply and timing is also an important issue.
-The insect has to be at the most effective state of development, weather can minimize the usefulness of the product or even cause it to get into ground water and poison streams, effecting entire ecosystems.
+The insect has to be at the most effective state of development, and weather can minimize the usefulness of the product or even cause it to get into groundwater and poison streams, affecting entire ecosystems.
 Let’s learn when to apply pesticides and some safe tricks and tips.

 When to Apply Pesticides

-Responsible pesticide use in gardens is important no matter whether you use a chemical form or a natural homemade combatant.
+Responsible pesticide use in gardens is important, regardless of whether you use a chemical form or a natural homemade combatant.
 The very fact that it is used to kill something means it requires respectful and smart handling.
-You should always garb protectively and follow the manufacturer’s instruction regarding mixing, application rates and timing.
+You should always garb protectively and follow the manufacturer’s instruction regarding mixing, application rates, and timing.

 Moisture is a conductor for pesticides.
 It is mixed in concentrates to make a useful spray and it washes pesticides down into plants where secretive insects live.
 However, it can be dangerous to spray where running streams may carry toxins down to animals and fish and then linger in the water table, poisoning the area permanently.

 This is why it is important not to apply pesticides just before rain.
 Pesticides leach through soil to the water table and downstream bodies of water.
 They can contaminate entire habitats, rendering them useless for the denizens of the area.

 The best time to use a pesticide is when the soil is moderately dry and no rain is expected, on a cloudy day when temperatures are moderate.
 Never apply pesticide when there is wind to prevent the chemical from drifting to non-target areas.